-Students are at no time allowed to carry medication of any kind on their person or to take medication without official written direction from a health care provider and parent /guardian or to take medication without supervision, unless special arrangements are made with the school nurse.
-Students are permitted to carry and self-administer metered dose inhalers with the written permission of their health care provider, parent/guardian, and submission of written permission to the school nurse.
+Students are at no time allowed to carry medication of any kind on their person or to take medication without official written direction from a health care provider and parent /guardian or to take medication without supervision.
+Students are permitted to carry and self-administer metered dose inhalers and Epinephrine injectors with the written permission of their health care provider, parent/guardian, and submission of written permission to the school nurse.
 Please call your school nurse with any questions.

 3. What happens to my child's medication and medication orders at the end of each school year?

 All medication orders are good for one school year only.New medication orders must be obtained again each new school year.
 In addition, allergy and asthma action plans require updating each year.
 Any medication that has been supplied to the nurse's office for the school year needs to be picked up by a parent by the last day of school each year.
 Otherwise the medication must be disposed of per NYS Guidelines.

 4. Who do I notify if my child is sick or will be out of school?